 A team of physicians rotates to provide medical services to registered students.
 There is no charge for this routine physician care or overnight stays.
 (Cost of any medical services outside of the college facility must be borne by the student.)
 The director of the Welty Health Center, a registered nurse, also is available to see students for a nursing assessment and referral.
 Women’s health care can be provided by our female physicians during clinic hours.

 Student health records are for the use of the Welty Health Center only, and all information is held in strict confidence.
 The medical record is not part of the academic record, and no information will be released without signed permission from the student.
 The Welty Health Center staff is unable to discuss your student’s health concerns without his or her expressed permission.
 In the event of a medical emergency, the notification of parents/guardians will be done by a physician, the Welty Center Director, or the Dean of Students.
-A consent form is part of the medical history and is to be signed by your son or daughter to facilitate communication between you and medical personnel.

 Every student is required to have adequate medical insurance and hospitalization coverage.
 It is important that your student carry an insurance identification card and know the provisions of their coverage.
 Preferred provider and access information is essential in the case of outside referral.